keenangraham/will-it-surf/README.md

 # Future extensions

 * Which board to bring (long/short)?
-* Which location is best between two options?
+* Which location is best given two options (e.g. Ocean Beach or Pacifica)?